naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 Add-ons are extra features you can have installed before your Sovran Pro is shipped to you.

-1. Since Sovran_SystemsOS runs Bitcoin Knots by default as opposed to Bitcion Core, you can customize your Sovran Pro or Sovran Pro Max node to run Bitcoin Core.
+1. Since Sovran_SystemsOS runs Bitcoin Knots by default as opposed to Bitcion Core, you can customize your Sovran Pro's Bitcoin node to run Bitcoin Core.

 https://github.com/bitcoin/bitcoin